Achal-1606/ActivityAnalysis/README.md

 ## Training models

-The CNN-only method (method #1 in the blog post) is run from `train_cnn.py`.
+The CNN-only method (method #1 above) is run from `train_cnn.py`.

 The rest of the models are run from `train.py`.
 There are configuration options you can set in that file to choose which model you want to run.
 If you are trying to run using Tensorflow 2, set `load_to_memory = True` in train.py.

 The models are all defined in `models.py`.
 Reference that file to see which models you are able to run in `train.py`.

 Training logs are saved to CSV and also to TensorBoard files.
 To see progress while training, run `tensorboard --logdir=data/logs` from the project root folder.
+The models will get stored in the `data/checkpoints` directory

+## To run a sample video

+1. `mkdir demo_dir`
+1. `cd demo_dir && mkdir input_vid && mkdir video_frames && mkdir video_features && output_vid`
+1. Place your video for classification in `demo_dir/input_vid`
+1. `python train.py`